-When you would like to renovate your property or the property you will purchase in the near future, it is possible to finance this renovation with a bouwdepot.
-A bouwdepot – or construction deposit – is essentially a home renovation loan that can be provided by mortgage companies as part of your Dutch mortgage when you buy a home in the Netherlands.
+When you want to renovate your home, it is possible to finance this renovation with a bouwdepot.
+A bouwdepot – or construction deposit – is essentially a home renovation loan from a mortgage company as part of your Dutch mortgage.
 This means that, in addition to borrowing money to purchase the property when buying a new home, part of the mortgage will be received later down the line if, for example, you want to build an extension or upgrade your kitchen — you don’t have to worry about taking out an additional renovation loan.

 Additionally, it is possible to get an appraisal value based on the after-construction state of the property.
 This means it will be possible to get a mortgage of 100% of the market value after construction.

-But although over 60 percent of the Dutch population have mortgages, one of the highest rates in the EU, there are many expats that don’t know about the benefits of the bouwdepot.
+But although over 60% of the Dutch population have mortgages, there are many expats that don’t know about the bouwdepot.

 How does a bouwdepot work?

-When you take out a mortgage to buy a new home in the Netherlands, you can arrange for a portion of the money that you borrow to remain in a deposit account with the bank for future use as a loan to fix up your house.
-A valuation report which estimates the cost of the construction is then necessary, and you need to specify to the bank what the money will be used for, and what the cost will be per construction job.
+When you take out a mortgage in the Netherlands, you can arrange for a portion of the money that you borrow to remain in a deposit account with the bank for future use as a loan to fix up your house.
+A valuation report which estimates the construction costs, and you need to specify to the bank what the money will be used for, and what the cost will be per construction job.

-This deposit can be used when you get invoiced by the construction company.
-You will need to spend it within a period of two years once it’s been activated.
-A bouwdepot is not usually provided as cash — depending on your mortgage company’s procedures, you can get either reimbursed after you paid the invoice yourself or you can declare the invoice and use the deposit money to pay the invoice.
+This deposit is for when you receive invoices from a construction company.
+You must spend it within two years.
+A bouwdepot is not usually in cash — depending on your mortgage company’s procedures, you can either get reimbursements after paying the invoice yourself or you can declare the invoice and use the deposit money to pay the invoice.

-An additional bonus to the bouwdepot is that you receive interest on it while it sits unused in the account, which offsets the interest on your mortgage repayments.
+An additional bonus to the bouwdepot is that you receive interest on it while it sits unused in the account.
+This offsets the interest on your mortgage repayments.
 Interest also accrues on money left on the bouwdepot during the first 18 months of its use.

 What can you use a bouwdepot for?

 You can use a construction deposit for construction and renovation work on your home.
-For example, it could be used to build an extension, to convert an area of your home (e.g. a loft), to refit or refurbish a room (e.g. a new bathroom), to replace fixed items (e.g. doors or windows), to cover decoration costs, or to carry out work on your garden.
-Funds can be used on materials and labor costs.
-Using the construction deposit for an electrician or a new tiled floor is fine, but a new sofa or a shower curtain is not allowed.
+For example, it could be used to build an extension, to convert an area of your home (e.g., a loft), to refit or refurbish a room (e.g., a new bathroom), to replace fixed items (e.g., doors or windows), to cover decoration costs, or to carry out work on your garden.
+Funds are for materials and labor costs.
+Using the construction deposit for an electrician or a new floor tiling is fine; a new sofa or a shower curtain is not possible.

-Plans are usually agreed with the mortgage adviser before purchase and are detailed in an agreement along with cost estimates.
-It’s fine to deviate slightly from plans or spend a little bit under or over, but any large-scale changes won’t be permitted.
+Plans are usually agreed with the mortgage adviser before purchase and are in an agreement along with cost estimates.
+It’s fine to deviate slightly from plans or spend a little bit under or over.
+However, large-scale changes are not possible.

 How much can you borrow?